 The total GHG emissions shown in Figure 4 include Scope 1 direct emissions and Scope 2 emissions at electricity generation station as a result of FCPS's electricity consumption.
-The utility generation fleet has become less carbon intensive over this nine year period as utilities have increased using natural gas a fuel source and decreased using coal.
+The utility generation fleet has become less carbon intensive over this ten year period as utilities have increased using natural gas as a fuel source and decreased using coal.

 Figure 5 shows the total electricity consumption of all FCPS facilities.
 A portion of electricity use is dependent upon weather, especially seasonal summer temperatures.
-It is notable that student population and building space increased significantly during this nine year period and the summers of 2010, 2011, and 2012 were significantly warmer than any on record.
-2015 and 2016 show a decrease due to additional energy conversation projects being implemented.
+It is notable that student population and building space increased significantly during this ten year period.
+2016 and 2017 show a decrease due to additional energy conversation projects being implemented.